dansanderson/easyasm65/README.md

 1. When you load and run `EASYASM` at the start of a session, it overwrites program memory with its installer code.
 After it is installed, it clears program memory.
 2. While you are editing source code in Edit mode, your source code occupies program memory.
 EasyAsm expects to find it there when you invoke the assembler.
-3. To test your program, EasyAsm stashes the source code into Attic RAM, assembles the program, and installs it in program memory.
-It runs from this location as it would when a user loads and runs your program.
+3. To test your program, EasyAsm stashes the source code into Attic RAM, assembles the program to machine code, and installs your machine code in program memory.
+It runs from this location, as it would when a user loads and runs your program.
 If the program exits with `RTS`, EasyAsm copies the source code back into program memory (overwriting the assembled program) and restores the editing environment.

 Everything else is up to you.

 > **Note:** EasyAsm keeps its own code in Attic RAM while not in use, and copies itself to bank 5 when performing operations.
 Attic RAM is not included in MEGA65 Freezer states.
-If EasyAsm finds its code in bank 5 but not in Attic RAM, it will attempt to re-stash itself in Attic.
-This may cause undesired results if a program modifies bank 5 in a way that EasyAsm doesn't notice!
+It is safe to use the Freezer during an EasyAsm session, but if you start a new session restored from a freeze state, you must run the EasyAsm installer again.

 ## Assembly language syntax